ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   `maxAuthzTTL` represents any additional expiry policy that the Claim Clearinghouse may choose to enforce.
-If this is not needed, it can effectively ignored by using a large number of years or otherwise have "claim.asserted"+maxAuthzTTL removed and simplify the right hand side expression accordingly.
+If this is not needed, it can effectively ignored by using a large number of years or otherwise have "claim.iat"+maxAuthzTTL removed and simplify the right hand side expression accordingly.

 **Option B**: if tokens are sufficiently short lived and the authorization